All Episodes

 A change of 10 degrees can sap 50% of a battery's output.

-In some situations, the chemical reactions will happen so slowly and give so little power that the battery will appear to be dead when in fact it's if it's just warmed up, it'll go right back to normal output.
+In some situations, the chemical reactions will happen so slowly and give so little power that the battery will appear to be dead, when in fact it's.

 You know, I myself, ladies and gentlemen, know this from actual real world experience.

-And uh grandfather was I had some batteries in some kind of a transistor radio and they were dead.
+When I was a young child, single digit age, visiting my maternal grandparents in the boot heel, Missouri city of Kennett, where Mom grew up and my grandfather was, I had some batteries in some kind of a transistor radio and they were dead.

-My grandfather said, here, just put them on top of the radiator for about five minutes.
+My grandfather said here, just put them on top of the radiator for about five minutes.

-I said, Well, won't they blow up?
+I said, well, won't they blow up?

-No, no, they'll just recharge them and you'll you get another ten minutes out of them.
+You'll you get another 10 minutes out of them.

-Now these were not rechargeable batteries.
+Now these were not rechargeable batteries, these were long before that.

-Wasn't much, 10 minutes, but it proved the theory.
+Wasn't much 10 minutes but it proved the theory.

 Now, in a car where all power is supplied by a battery pack, you can see where this would be a problem.